jeffswartz/opentok-precall-test/js-sample/README.md

 To configure and test the app:

-1. At the top of the app.js file, set the following to your OpenTok API, a session ID, and a token for that session:
+1. Make a copy of the js-sample/sampleConfig.js file at js-sample/config.js.
+Edit that file and set the following to the API key for your OpenTok project, a session ID for that project, and a token for that session:

    ```
-   var API_KEY = '';
+   apiKey: '';
-   var SESSION_ID = '';
+   sessionId: '';
-   var TOKEN = '';
+   token = '';
    ```

    **Important:** You must use a unique session, with its own session ID, for the network test.
 This